 What is a Diagram in Architecture?

 A diagram in architecture is a visual depiction of the fundamental concept, form, and spatial layout found inside a design.
 Think of diagramming as a way Architects showcase their complicated ideas to clients and engineers.
 By converting their abstract ideas into a language others can comprehend, they enable architects to realize their vision.
-The type of diagram could range from basic line drawings to 3D models, depending on the Architect’s style, vision and project.
+The type of diagram could range from basic line drawings to massing diagram, 3D models, depending on the Architect’s style, vision and project.

 Why Are Architecture Diagrams Important?